DB Class V 169: Reconstruction and operation by German private railways

-The locomotive suffered a serious accident with frame damage in 2013 and has not been in service since then.
-420 01 had been parked in the Bremervörde depot since August 2015.
+The locomotive suffered a serious accident with frame damage in 2013 and was placed out of service, being parked in the Bremervörde depot since August 2015.

+Roland Sandkuhl

-In August 2021 the V169 was bought by locomotive engineer Roland Sandkuhl who founded his own company LOKRAPID (LR) in Oldenburg.
-In 2022 he restored the locomotive and repainted it in its original DB livery with respectively one of her former official numbers V 169 001 and 219 001-5 on the fronts.
-It went back in service on 20 September 2022 under the UIC number "92 80 1219 001-5 D-LR" operating various trains.
+In August 2021 the V169 was purchased by locomotive driver Roland Sandkuhl, who founded his own company LOKRAPID (LR) in Oldenburg.
+In 2022 Sandkuhl restored the locomotive and repainted it in its original DB livery, with respectively each of the ends carrying one of the locomotive's former official numbers V 169 001 and 219 001-5.
+It went back in service on 20 September 2022 under the UIC number "92 80 1219 001-5 D-LR", operating various trains.